forcedotcom/salesforcedx-vscode/docs/_articles/en/soql/soql-builder.md

 You can select objects and fields from the drop-down list, or type to narrow the list results.
 You can select an object or a field only once.
 If a value is already selected, it doesn't appear in the drop-down or search results.

+If building a query using COUNT(), all other selected fields are removed.
+If you didn't intend to select COUNT, you can undo the action from the main menu.
+You can further refine the results by adding filters (WHERE clauses).
+When you run the query, the number of returned rows corresponds to the total number of records. <!-- ekapner, 2/12: new doc -->

 ![Build your query](./images/soql-builder.gif)

 <!-- **Tip:** If using the text editor to build your query, you can validate your syntax by turning on the SOQL Editor Remote Checks setting. ekapner update, 2/2/2021: this setting not ready for GA-->